This post may contain affiliate links. Please read our disclosure policy.

 - Stir in both mushroom soups.

-- Spread the beef and cabbage mixture on top of the baked crescent dough.
+- Spread the cooked beef and cabbage mixture on top of the baked crescent dough.

 - Sprinkle both cheeses over the beef mixture.

-- Spread the remaining crescent roll over the top of the beef mixture.
+- Spread the second package of crescent rolls over the top of the beef mixture.

 - Bake until golden brown.